flag0010/pop_gen_cnn/tajimas_D/README.md

-this is a toy model that computes tajima's D on made up sequence alignments, and then trains a 3 layer convolutional neural net to predict tajima's D.
+This is a toy model that is not in the paper.
+It is the simplest CNN we made (the whole thing fits in 95 lines of code), and is useful for learning and for tweaking to see what happens.
+It also runs easily on a laptop, so GPU needed.
+So it's a good starting place.
+The model computes Tajima's D on made up sequence alignments, and then trains a 3 layer convolutional neural net to predict tajima's D.
 to run follow the steps below

 1) install anaconda python 2.7